Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 To track the performance of a Facebook ad campaign promoting a discount or sale, your URL might look like this:

-The good news is with FunnelKit Funnel Builder; you can track campaigns using UTM parameters right from your WooCommerce dashboard.
+The good news is that with FunnelKit Funnel Builder, you can track campaigns using UTM parameters right from your WooCommerce dashboard.

-🔔 Note: For UTM tracking to work, you need to createa store checkout using FunnelKit Funnel Builder and ensure it’s activated.
+Note: For UTM tracking to work, create a store checkout using FunnelKit Funnel Builder and ensure it’s activated.

 Navigate to FunnelKit ⇒ Settings ⇒ First Party Tracking and check the option “Conversion tracking”.